RRM3 Fluid Transfer Module and Tool Pedestal (top) before launch

 As a coolant, it keeps spacecraft operational, and the ability to replenish it could extend their lifespan by years.

-RRM3 will test and hone the ability to store, transfer and replenish cryogenic fluid so the technology is 'ready for primetime' when needed.
+RRM3 is testing the tools and technologies needed to store, transfer and replenish cryogenic fluid so the technology is 'ready for primetime' when needed.

 The ability to resupply propellant and coolant enables longer journeys than a single tank of propellant would allow.
 The capabilities NASA will develop through RRM3 can be applied to future human exploration missions.